DataDog/documentation/content/en/graphing/metrics/distributions.md

 ## Overview

-Distributions are a [metric type][1] that can be thought of as a global version of the [Histogram metric][2], which measures the statistical distribution of discrete values on a single host.
-Distributions observe the values that are sent from multiple hosts to measure statistical distributions across your entire infrastructure, allowing you to compute global percentiles across your entire dataset.
+Distribution is a [metric type][1] that can be thought of as a global version of the [Histogram metric][2].
+A histogram metric measures the statistical distribution of discrete values on a single host.
+A distributions metric observes the values that are sent from multiple hosts to measure statistical distributions across your entire infrastructure, allowing you to compute global percentiles across your entire dataset.
+Distributions can be thought of as a the existing [Histogram metric type][2] but server-side.

 Global distributions are designed to instrument logical objects, like services, independently from the underlying hosts and provide insight into metric behavior across your infrastructure .